-Our catalog provides detailed information about the courses we offer and the courses required for the following associate degree and certificates:
+The catalog provides detailed information about the courses required for the Mortgage Banking degrees and certificates.

-Our Mortgage Banking faculty members have real-world experience in the industry as well as relevant degrees and certifications, so they can relate to the challenges you'll face in the workplace.
+Mortgage Banking faculty members have experience in the industry as well as relevant degrees and certifications, so they can relate to the challenges you'll face in the workplace.
 Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.
-See profiles of some of our Mortgage Banking faculty.
+See profiles of some of our

 Earning a Mortgage Banking associate degree or one of the program's certificates can jump-start your entry into the workforce, so that you can begin earning money right away.